Attention: OIE will email tax information to students and scholars in February 2023.

-All International Students and Scholars need to file one or additional tax forms by May 17, 2021 for the previous tax year (2020).
+All International Students and Scholars need to file one or additional tax forms for the previous tax year (2021).

 Tax filing obligations in the United States may seem complicated, depending on what students and scholars have experienced previously regarding tax forms.
 The Office of International Education (OIE) provides assistance regarding tax obligations for international students and scholars who are “non-residents for tax purposes” as defined by the Internal Revenue Service (IRS).
 Most of our international students and scholars are “non-residents for tax purposes” and can take advantage of these services.
-OIE provides general tax information and resources from mid-February through April each year in anticipation of the annual April 15 tax filing deadline (extended to May 17 in 2021).
-Detailed information will be mailed by OIE and is posted on the News section of the OIE website.
+OIE provides general tax information and resources from mid-February through April each year in anticipation of the annual April 15 tax filing deadline (extended to April 18 in 2022).
+Detailed information will be mailed by OIE and posted on the news section of the OIE website.

 Even if an international student or scholar has no US income, each person (and his/her dependents) must complete at least one tax form for each calendar year in the US, even though no tax is owed to the US.
 The tax filing process will be relatively simple for students and scholars with no US source income.

 Meeting tax obligations is more complex for those with US source income such as a stipend or salary for full-time, part-time or temporary work (such as an internship).
 Broadly speaking, taxes on income earned at Carnegie Mellon will include federal taxes (from 0% to 30% depending on earned income amount, treaties, etc.), PA state tax (slightly over 3%) and local tax (from 1% to 3% depending on several factors).
 These taxes are withheld from paychecks, reducing the actual “take home pay.”
 Each year tax forms must be filed to reconcile what has been withheld by the employer with what is owed.
 International students and scholars will spend several hours each year completing the necessary tax forms for local, state and federal tax obligations, even with OIE assistance.